dholling4/injury_predictor/README.md

 # injury_predictor

-Injury Prediction In Competitive Runners With Machine Learning - Datasets
+### Injury Prediction In Competitive Runners With Machine Learning - Datasets

-This work encompasses two datasets uploaded to Dataverse:
+#### This work encompasses two datasets uploaded to Dataverse:
 1. day_approach_maskedID_timeseries.csv, corresponding to the day approach
 2. week_approach_maskedID_timeseries.csv, corresponding to the week approach

-All features are described in detail in our paper:
+### All features are described in detail in this paper:
 Lövdal, Azzopardi, den Hartigh, "Injury Prediction in Competitive Runners With Machine Learning", International journal of sports physiology and performance, 2020